hubmapconsortium/hra-corridor-generation/README.md

 **Release date:** 9 Feb 2024

 ## Overview:
-A C++ library for http service for 3D corridor generation given a tissue block.
+A C++ library for http service for 3D corridor generation given a RUI Registration.

 ## Dependencies: